m4dh4t/RPG/CONCEPTION.md

-﻿___________________________❄_CHANGES_MADE_TO_DEFAULT_FILES_❄___________________________

-Orientation.java :
+﻿### _CHANGES MADE TO DEFAULT FILES_

+#### `Orientation.java`

+	- getCode(Orientation orientation)

-	- getCode(Orientation orientation), used in ARPGPlayer :
+Used in `ARPGPlayer.java` :
 We added this method because we were having a bug letting the player orientate when it would not be natural to do so.
 If the player was facing a wall and holding down the key in the wall direction (f. ex. the left arrow when facing a wall to the left) and pressed another arrow key (f.ex. up) he would orientate to that direction without moving.
 By adding this method, it is now impossible to do so, you are stuck in the direction of the wall and you cannot orientate.

-Area.java :
+#### `Area.java`

+	- registerActors(Actor[] a)
-	- registerActors(Actor[] a), used in Road.java :
+Used in `Road.java` :
 This method is useful if we want to register a lot of actors at once.
 We used it in Road.java to spawn a full region of grass at once, combined with the static method grassZone in Grass.

-RPGSprite.java :
+#### `RPGSprite.java`

 Every method added in RPGSprite.java is used to facilitate the animations.

-	- extractSprites(String name, int nbFrames, float width, float height, Positionable parent, int regionWidth, int regionHeight), used in Coin.java, FireSpell.java, Grass.java, Heart.java, MagicWaterProjectile.java,
+	- extractSprites(String name, int nbFrames, float width, float height, Positionable parent, int regionWidth, int regionHeight)
-	Waterfall.java :
+Used in `Coin.java`, `FireSpell.java`, `Grass.java`, `Heart.java`,` MagicWaterProjectile.java`, `Waterfall.java` :
 This method is useful when the entity linked to the sprites does not have a specific orientation (or at least, the sprite does not change even if the orientation does).
 Each of the classes that use this method have their orientation independent of the sprites.

-	- extractSprites(String name, int nbFrames, float width, float height, Positionable parent, int heightOfRegion, int regionWidth, int regionHeight), used in Orb.java :
+	- extractSprites(String name, int nbFrames, float width, float height, Positionable parent, int heightOfRegion, int regionWidth, int regionHeight)
+Used in `Orb.java` :
 This method is useful if the sprites we want is not at the top of the image.
 It allows us to choose the height of the region.

-	- extractSprites(String name, int nbFrames, float width, float height, Positionable parent, int regionWidth, int regionHeight, Vector anchor), used in Bomb.java, Monster.java :
+	- extractSprites(String name, int nbFrames, float width, float height, Positionable parent, int regionWidth, int regionHeight, Vector anchor)
+Used in `Bomb.java`, `Monster.java` :
 This method is basically the same as the first one except we can add an anchor argument.

-	- extractVerticalSprites(String name, int nbFrames, float width, float height, Positionable parent, int regionWidth, int regionHeight, Vector anchor), used in LogMonster.java :
+	- extractVerticalSprites(String name, int nbFrames, float width, float height, Positionable parent, int regionWidth, int regionHeight, Vector anchor)
+Used in `LogMonster.java` :
 This method is basically the same as the third one except it extracts the sprites vertically and not horizontally.

-SwingWindow.java :
+#### `SwingWindow.java`

+	- setCloseRequested()
-	- setCloseRequested(), used in ARPG.java :
+Used in `ARPG.java` :
 We want to let the player decide at one point if he wants to quit the game.
 By closing the window, it quits the game (when he dies or when he saves the king).

-Window.java :
+#### `Window.java`
+	- setCloseRequested()
-	- setCloseRequested(), overridden in SwingWindow.java, used in ARPG.java :
+Overridden in `SwingWindow.java`, used in `ARPG.java` :
 We could have another type of window and we still want that window to give the possibility to close it so we put this method in window.java.
 The class that implements it in our project is SwingWindow.java so we simply overrode this method, as explained above.

-_______________________________________❄_EXTENSIONS_❄_____________________________________
+### _EXTENSIONS_

 The new features added to the game are :

 	- Animated Waterfall in Road
 	- The player can fly if you have wings
 	- The player can sprint (or fly faster) by pressing Q